Nhyi/University/README.md

 # University

+## Description:

-A collection of project and code developed/worked on during my Masters.
+Contains a variety of projects/code that I have created/worked on during my MSc.